awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 + *AWS\-managed provisioning to another account* – In a single management account, create and manage an environment that is provisioned in another account with environment account connections\.
 AWS Proton provisions your environment in the other account\.
 For more information, see [Create an environment in one account and provision in another account](#ag-create-env-deploy-other) and [Environment account connections](ag-env-account-connections.md)\.

   This method only supports CloudFormation IaC templates\.
-+ *Self\-managed provisioning* – AWS Proton submits provisioning pull requests to a registered repository with your own provisioning infrastructure\.
++ *Self\-managed provisioning* – AWS Proton submits provisioning pull requests to a linked repository with your own provisioning infrastructure\.

   This method only supports Terraform IaC templates\.